 A severe tooth infection is a dental emergency.
 You must get treatment right away if you have an abscessed tooth.
 A tooth abscess can spread infection throughout the body.
 Severe infections can have significant and even fatal consequences if left untreated.
 The sooner these problems are treated, the better.

 How does an emergency dentist differ from a general dentist?

 While general dentists handle standard procedures, emergency dentists handle urgent accidents.
 Some general dentistry practices can handle emergencies, but not all can.
 Our office is ready to treat emergencies with cosmetic, general, and restorative treatments.

 Schedule a Dental Appointment

-If you have questions about your current concerns and are unsure if you have a dental emergency, you can still call our office at 281.843.9814.
-For non-emergencies, you may request a dental appointment on our website.
+If you do not have an emergency but require dental care, you may request a dental appointment on our website.
 We serve new and existing patients in Katy, Fulshear, Richmond, and other local communities.